 One such holistic approach (see Table 7.3) called Management of Change (MOC) is suggested by Cao et al. (1999) which relates the four types of organizational change to the three different systemic approaches: Hard Systems Thinking (HST), Soft Systems Thinking (SST) and Critical Systems Thinking (CST).
 The objective is to help practitioners to analyze and address diversity in organizational change systemically and critically.
-358 issues, and the use of multiple methods, to facilitate and inform decisionmaking related to change management.

 The key idea of the MOC framework is to help manage the diversity and interactions in organizational change and the change management methods.
-The framework is explicitly based on CST, and is intended to help through a critical process, determine the organizational change context and scope, participative
+The framework is explicitly based on CST, and is intended to help through a critical process, determine the organizational change context and scope, participative issues, and the use of multiple methods, to facilitate and inform decision-making related to change management.

-The power of this approach lies in its ability to relate different change man-agement methods to each other through a systemic framework.
+The power of this approach lies in its ability to relate different change management methods to each other through a systemic framework.
 The framework represents something deeper than just the use of different methods to address (say) a mixed process/cultural context, but actually enables the managers applying it to see a single context differently.
 For example, if a change management problem is process specific, HST can provide general principles for the effective and efficient design of organizational processes, focusing, most likely, on approaches such as BPR and TQM.
 But what if there are different views about implementing this change process?
 In this case, SST can be utilised to help gain better understanding of these views.
 Further, if there are disagreements where one view is dominating over others, CST may help reveal who will benefit from or be disadvantaged by the implementation of change (Cao et al., 1999).